-Installing fonts in Linux can be a bit different than on other operating systems, but it is still a relatively simple process.
-In this article, we will go over the steps to install a font on a Linux system and also discuss the various font formats that are used in Linux.
+Installing a new font on Linux can be a bit different than on other operating systems, but it is still a relatively simple process.
+In this article, we will go over the steps to easily install and manage font on a Linux system and also discuss the various font formats that are used on Linux.
 We will also learn where the font files are usually stored in a Linux system.
-We will use both, GUI and non-GUI ways to achieve our objective.
+We will use both, Graphical and non-Graphical ways to achieve our objective, and we will be using Ubuntu with the GNOME desktop environment for the demonstration, although you can follow the steps on any distribution such as Linux Mint.

 Types of font formats

-- TrueType (TTF) – A widely supported font format that is used on both Windows and Mac systems.
-These fonts are easy to install and are supported by most Linux applications.
+- TrueType (TTF fonts) – A widely supported font format that is used on both Windows and Mac systems.
+These fonts are easy to install and are supported by most applications.

 - Type1 – An older font format that is not as widely supported as TTF and OTF.
 These fonts are usually found in the PostScript file format and require specialized software to be used on Linux.